nuclight/tkxgram/README.md

 ## DEPENDS

 Based on [Teleperl](https://github.com/vgadfly/teleperl) library and Tkx bridge between Perl and Tcl/Tk.
+See there "for GUI app".

 TODO